 Experience the wonderful world of the indigenous Amazigh (Berber) people.
 Their warmth and good humour is immense and the insights into the Islamic world and Amazigh spirituality and contemporary life fascinating.

-Time is given to making art en route as we explore the wealth and beauty of the Moroccan landscape and culture, interspersed with lively discussion, sharing ideas and evening reviews of the work in progress.
+Time is given to making art en route, working with watercolour, gouache and a range of drawing materials.
+We will explore the wealth and beauty of the Moroccan landscape and culture, interspersed with lively discussion, sharing ideas and evening reviews of the work in progress.

 ABOUT Dr Maryanne Coutts

-Based in a lively drawing practice, Maryanne Coutts’ work is increasingly an exploration of the relationship between drawing and time.
-She has two strands to her practice.
-One is a series of ritualistic daily projects, like Dress Code, where each day since 2013 she has made a drawing of what she wore that day.
-The other primarily uses watercolour to focus on imagery that evokes psychological spaces.
+Grounded in a love for painting the figure, a deep curiosity about the world and a lively drawing practice, Maryanne Coutts’ work explores the fleeting and layered qualities of time.
+She works with watercolour, gouache, textiles, animation and ritualistic daily projects, like Dress Code, where each day since 2013 she has made a drawing of what she wore that day.